0hq/WebGPT/README.md

 If you want to try out WebGPT, visit the demo website here [KMeans.org](https://www.kmeans.org).
 I'd generally reccomend cloning the repo and running locally, just because loading the weights remotely is significantly slower.
 Note: You'll need to use Git LFS to download the model files, after cloning the repository.

 ![file sizes](other/misc/files.png)

+## Roadmap / Fixing Stupid Decisions

+- [ ] Initializing pipelines on every step is incredibly inefficient.
+- [ ] Embeddings / de-embeddings on GPU.
+- [ ]  Kernel shared memory!
+- [ ]  Convert into a package.
+- [ ]  Compute pass splitting for larger models *(maxStorageBufferBindingSize)*

 ## Acknowledgements